email: renate@africart.tv

 gstone

-display of art and sculpture at AfricArt's Open House
+display of textiles and sculpture at AfricArt's Open House

 For details regarding our Workshop Programme